Dhara-95/Rstrnt_Findr-r/README.md

 Although the MVP as well as some additional features were built successfully, there is an additional user story that we did not manage to complete in the allocated timeframe.

-If we did have more time to work in the project we woud have liked to add functionality, which would allow the user to search restaurants by cuisine on the homepage (grey boxes currently on the homepage represent the placeholders for the different cuisine images that the user would have been able to filter by).
+If we did have more time to work on the project we would have liked to add functionality, which would allow the user to search restaurants by cuisine on the homepage (grey boxes currently on the homepage represent the placeholders for the different cuisine images that the user would have been able to filter by).